whtns/big_sur_app/README.md

 * Changing the clustering resolution used by the [louvain/leiden](https://github.com/vtraag/leidenalg) clusting algorithm
 * Generating UMAP projections

-### Pseudotime
-* Calculating a pseudotime trajectory based on a user-selectable starting cell
-* Calculating gene expression trends across pseudotime for all genes using PyGAM (no R dependencies)

 ### Marker gene analysis
 * Detection of marker genes for arbitrary combinations of clusters
 * Use of any scanpy-implemented test for marker gene significance

 ### Annotations
-* Viewing clustering, pseudotime, and gene expression UMAP projections all at once
+* Viewing clustering and gene expression UMAP projections all at once
 * Viewing violin plots of gene expression
-* Viewing gene expression trends over pseudotime
 * Filtering cells based on any combination of the above plots
-* (*Drosophila only*) pulling data from Flybase records for each selected gene

 ### Saving
 * Download your anndata object in h5ad format, ready to load into scanpy